arseniuss/linguae-data/Specification/Tasks.md

  - `answer`: correct answer,
  - `additionals`: other possible answers (incorrect ones).

+Note: if `id` ends with the same code as language which is being learned (e.g. `-la` for Latin) then this the `word` will show in vocabulary section of lesson.

 ## `conjugate` task

 Conjugate task is a task where user have to conjugate a verb in specific form